Fed up with your children fighting all the time? Learn how to stop the bickering with these effective sibling rivalry solutions!

 Challenge 4: One child excludes the other

-How often have your kids said, “I don’t want to play with you!” or “Go away, I don’t like you”?
+How often have your young children said, “I don’t want to play with you!” or “Go away, I don’t like you”?
 Maybe they don’t even bother with words, and outright push each other out of the way.

 Sometimes, sibling rivalry isn’t about both kids wanting the same thing, disagreeing, or blaming one another.
 Instead, one wants to play together but the other isn’t interested.

 It’s tempting to reprimand the one who rejected the other, especially when she didn’t behave kindly.
 Not only that, you want them to get along, and when you see one excluding the other, you feel compelled to nip it in the bud.
-Still, there are better ways to address the issue besides reprimanding.
+Still, there are better ways to address these family dynamics besides reprimanding.
 How?

 - Encourage empathy.
 Describe the situation so that both sides feel heard.
 “Sarah, you want to play with Alice.
-But Alice, it looks like you want to play alone.
+But Alice, it looks like you want to play alone right now.
 Is that right?”

 - Acknowledge the right to personal space.
-Your kids are entitled to playing with whomever and with whatever they’re interested in.
-Acknowledge the fact that one child can play alone if she chooses, just as the other can do the same.
-You can say, “It’s fine for Alice to want to play alone, too.
+Your kids are entitled to play with whomever and with whatever they’re interested in.
+Meet their individual needs and acknowledge the fact that one child can play alone if she chooses, just as the other can do the same.
+You can say, “It’s fine for Alice to want to play alone.
 Sarah, remember how you were in your room earlier and had so much fun with your stuffed animals?
-Alice wants to play alone, too—it’s not because of you.”
+Alice wants to play alone for now.”

 - Show them a better way to say the same thing.
 As good as it is for one child to play alone, she still needs to learn a better way to say “no.” Model the words to use, and remind them to think of how others would feel before saying anything.
 “Alice, you can play alone, but you do need to say it in a better way.
 You wouldn’t like it if Sarah said that to you.
 You can tell her, ‘When I’m done with this building’ or ‘In a bit.'”

 - Forecast a time in the future when they can play together.
-To appease both kids, remind them that they have plenty of times to play together later in the day.
+To appease both kids, remind them that they have plenty of time to play together down the line.
 That way, the one who wanted to play understands that she just has to wait a little bit.